 To manage our impacts and identify improvement opportunities we will:

 - Commit to protect the environment, and prevent pollution.

-- Understand the environmental social and technological impacts of development on the Canary Wharf Estate and take appropriate action to mitigate risk and maximise opportunity.
+- Understand the environmental social and technological impacts of our activity on our developments and take appropriate action to mitigate risk and maximise opportunity.